Unboxed-Software/solana-course/content/intro-to-writing-data.md

 # Summary

-All modifications to on-chain data happen through **transactions**.
+All modifications to onchain data happen through **transactions**.
 Transactions are mostly a set of instructions that invoke Solana programs.
 Transactions are atomic, meaning they either succeed - if all the instructions have executed properly - or fail, as if the transaction hasn't been run at all.

 # Overview

 ## Transactions are atomic

-Any modification to on-chain data happens through transactions sent to programs.
+Any modification to onchain data happens through transactions sent to programs.

 A transaction on Solana is similar to a transaction elsewhere: it is atomic. **Atomic means the entire transaction runs or fails**.